-Home repair grants, provide free gov money, to qualified low-income homeowners.
-These home improvement grants, help deserving homeowners, with much need assistance maintaining and repairing their homes.
+Home repair grants. provide free gov money, to qualified low-income homeowners.
+A home repair assistance grant can help deserving homeowners, with much need assistance maintaining and repairing their homes.
 The intent of the program is to improve energy conservation in the home, as well as maintain the safety and livability of the property.
 Free government grants for home repair, help to keep already threatened communities intact.

 You may ask, why would the government offer home repair grants?
 It is a matter of community preservation.
 Many wonderful low-income families, own homes but are unable to pay for expensive home repairs.
-As a result, their property becomes is neglected and falls into disrepair.
-Eventually, these homes become unsafe and ultimately abandoned.
-Once a home is vacated, because it is unsafe for humans to inhabit, it soon attracts drugs, violence and a seedy element, which negatively affects the whole community.
+When a property becomes neglected and falls into disrepair they can become unsafe and ultimately be abandoned.
+Once a property is vacant, can it soon attract squatters, drugs, and a seedy element.

 What Type of Free Gov Money is Available?